 Project Life Cycle Overview

-The project management life cycle consists of five stages: Initiation, Planning, Execution, Control, and Closure.
+The project management life cycle consists of five process groups (often referred to as phases): Initiation, Planning, Execution, Control, and Closure.
 It is important not to skip any of these stages if you want to keep your project from failing.
 For example, if you skip from initiation to execution without effectively planning the project, mistakes can be made, the project will be too disorganized, and it will fall apart.
-Likewise, if you, like many project managers skip the closure phase of the project management life cycle, you could risk making similar mistakes in future projects, not properly sealing the project, and more.
+Likewise, if you, like many project managers skip the closure phase of the project management life cycle, you could risk making similar mistakes in future projects by not learning and reviewing your mistakes..

 Life Cycle Phase I: Initiation of the Project

 - Create a document outlining the product or project.
 This initial document is informal compared to the project charter.
-It simply describes what will be created.
+It simply describes what will be created or what the overall goal is of the project.

 - A project feasibility report will need to be completed.
 Before investing too much time in a project, you must check to see whether or not it is feasible that you will be able to complete the project, product, or process with the available resources.